*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 So is the Sega Master System Region Free?

-Depending upon your definition of region free, will depend upon your answer.
-While it is region free where you can play all Sega Master System games on any region console without any problems, it is not region free due to the fact the game cartridges in the western hemisphere have a different shape and will wot work.
+While the Sega Master System is region free where you can play all of its games on any region console without any problems, it is not region free due to the fact the game cartridges in the western hemisphere have a different shape and will not work.

 So if you wanted to be clear, you could say that the console is region free except the games that were produced in the Western Hemisphere.
 If you would like to know more about region locks and what games work on the Sega Master System, you should keep reading.